MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Acknowledgements

-Parts of this work were supported by the ERC Consolidator Grant ``VEGA'' (No. 101087347), the ERC Advanced Grant ``explorer'' (No. 101097259), the ERC Advanced Grant ``NERPHYS" (No. 101141721) as well as the ANR AI Chair AIGRETTE.
+Parts of this work were supported by the ERC Consolidator Grant ``VEGA'' (No. 101087347), the ERC Advanced Grant ``explorer'' (No. 101097259), the ANR AI Chair AIGRETTE.
+Co-funded by the European Union (EU) (ERC Advanced grant FUNGRAPH No 788065 and ERC Advanced Grant NERPHYS No 101141721).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the EU or the European Research Council.
+Neither the EU nor the granting authority can be held responsible for them.